Richard Gregson: Personal life

 He was born in India to Violet Hanson, a granddaughter of Reginald Hanson, who was Lord Mayor of London from 1886 to 1887, and her second husband, Captain Donald Gregson, formerly of the 3rd Indian Cavalry.
 In 1933, his uncle, Charlie Hanson, drowned somewhat questionably in the River Thames.
-Gregson's parents divorced in 1944 and his mother remarried; she died in 1999 at age 100.
+Gregson's parents divorced in 1944 and his mother remarried; she died in 1999 at the age of 100.

 In 2012, he published a memoir titled Behind the Screen Door: Tales from the Hollywood Hills.

 Gregson had three children – Sarah, Charlotte and Hugo – by his first wife, Sally, whom he divorced in 1967.
 He had a daughter, Natasha, by his second wife, Natalie Wood.
 He was married to the British author Julia Gregson from 1984 until his death in 2019.
 The couple had one daughter, Poppy.

 On 21 August 2019, his daughter, Natasha Gregson Wagner, announced his death from Parkinson's disease in Wales, on her mother's tribute Instagram account, also sharing a photo of him and her together taken earlier in the year.
 He was 89 years old.